abontha/investiq/README.md

 - Shared symbol search component driving Prediction + Backtesting workflows
 - TradingView-style line charts powered by `lightweight-charts`
 - KPI cards, animated loaders, graceful error banners, timeframe toggle, and persistent disclaimers

 ---

+## Deploying to Railway

+This repository now ships with the wiring Railway expects:

+1. **Backend service** – point Railway at `/backend`.
+The included `main.py` simply runs `uvicorn app.main:app --host 0.0.0.0 --port $PORT`, so you can leave “Start Command” empty or set it explicitly to the same value.
+Make sure `backend/ppo_model.zip` is committed, because the FastAPI router loads it at boot.
+2. **Frontend service** – point Railway at `/frontend` with `npm install && npm run build` as the build command and `npm run preview -- --host 0.0.0.0 --port $PORT` as the start command.
+3. **Env vars** – set `VITE_API_BASE_URL` in the frontend service to the public URL of the backend service, and (optionally) narrow the backend’s `FINRL_CORS_ORIGINS` to your production domains (e.g., `https://investiq.cc,https://www.investiq.cc`).
+4. **Domains** – attach `investiq.cc` (and `www`) to the frontend service via Railway’s Domains tab, update DNS to the provided CNAME, then verify.

+Once these two services deploy successfully, every push to `main` will trigger fresh Railway builds using the committed configuration.

+---